- Questions About Worldwide Church of God (now known as Grace Communion International)

 The Bible doesn’t tell us what the Mark of the Beast will be.
-HWA, and leaders from several of the WCG offshoots, including Seventh-day Adventists (SDA) use fear to teach that it was worshipping on Sunday; however, there is no day mentioned in relation to worshipping the image of the beast in the book of Revelation.
+HWA, and leaders from several of the WCG offshoots, including Seventh-day Adventists (SDA) use fear to teach that the Mark was worshipping on Sunday; however, there is no day mentioned in the book of Revelation in relation to worshipping the image of the beast.
 Read: What About Sunday Worship?

 Here are some reasons why we should not be fearful or concerned about it: